prasys/cam-project/README.md

 ### Requirements

-You need [Python 3.8](https://www.python.org/downloads/release/python-380/) and a Webcam that is compatible with your operating system.
+You need [Python 3.8](https://www.python.org/downloads/release/python-380/) or higher and a Webcam.

 This script has been tested on MacOS 10.14 and also on Windows 11.
 It is known to work on any other operating system where python is compatible such as Linux, Windows and MacOS